 Owning this dog is very comparable to owning other medium-sized dog breeds, however they are typically healthier.

-One of biggest benefits of Victorian Bulldogs is that they have far less health conditions.
+One of the biggest benefits of Victorian Bulldogs is that they have far fewer health conditions.
 Their good health can be attributed to their origin and breeding practices.
 By using multiple bull breeds, less of the poor genetics associated with the Bulldog were inherited.

 Bulldogs are prone to lots of health conditions, many of which are genetic:

 - Laryngeal paralysis

 - Bleeding disorders

 - Respiratory distress syndrome